LukasCollishawM/hard-edging/README.md

 - a reluctant source of “truth” when the mesh fails
 - a place to put secrets

-But the real work happens in the browsers, staring at each other across the network like slightly overcommitted houseplants, trading assets and state.
+But the real work happens in the browsers, staring at each other across the network, trading assets and state.

 ---